everywhere-computer/docs/src/content/docs/everycli/index.md

 More info in the Github repo, including usage: https://github.com/everywhere-computer/every-cli

+Follow the [Every CLI Local Development guide](/everycli/local-dev/) to write your own functions and expose a public API gateway.

 ## Wasmify

 In order to make an easy experience for JavaScript developers, the Every CLI has a function to "Wasmify" TypeScript source code.
 This will output a compiled Wasm binary that can be run directly in Everywhere Computer.